 As divers and ocean-lovers, we are well aware that the health of coral reefs is declining globally due to a wide variety of threats – from rising ocean temperatures, to overfishing, and pollution.
 In order to give corals, the reefs they form, and the organisms that rely on them, a chance at survival, groups around the world are working to restore coral reefs.
+As part of PADI’s bold blueprint for ocean action, one of our main goals is to accelerate coral reef recovery and restoration with the help of our global community of Torchbearers.

 Put simply, coral restoration is the growing and planting of corals on a reef in order to help coral reef ecosystems regain their health.
-While there are many different coral restoration techniques used by organizations worldwide, most operations follow the same basic methodology.
+While there are many different techniques used by organizations worldwide, most operations follow the same basic methodology.
 First, small samples of healthy coral are taken from the reef.
 Those small fragments are then placed in a calm, shallow water nursery to grow.
 Once the coral fragments reach a certain size in the nursery, they are securely outplanted on the reef so that they can grow and thrive over time.

 Coral restoration efforts around the globe are seeing positive results – with outplanted corals successfully growing, and even reproducing – helping to increase the health of precious coral reef ecosystems.
 Want to get involved?
 There are ample opportunities for volunteer divers to help tend to the coral nurseries, outplant coral fragments on the reef, and monitor the health of outplanted corals over time in tropical locations worldwide.